-Gartner released the Magic Quadrant 2020 for Public Cloud Infrastructure Professionals and Managed Service Providers in the first week of May.
-The 50-page report describes vehemently all the 20 MSPs’ sales presence, target customers, strengths, cautions, and categorized each of them as Leaders, Challengers, Visionaries, and Niche Players.
+Gartner released the Magic Quadrant 2020 for Public Cloud Infrastructure Professionals and Managed Service Providers (MSPs) in the first week of May.
+The 50-page report describes the sales presence, target customers, strengths, and cautions of all all 20 MSPs.
+Further, it also categorized each of one them as Leaders, Challengers, Visionaries, and Niche Players.
 The list of the providers (in alphabetical order): Accenture, Atos, Bespin Global, Capgemini, CenturyLink, Cognizant, Deloitte, DXC Technology, Fujitsu, HCL Technologies, Infosys, Logicworks, Nordcloud, NTT Data, Progressive Infotech, Rackspace, Smartronix, Taos, Tata Consultancy Services, and Wipro.

-It’s not every day that you get an impartial view of the MSP landscape from a trusted source.
-Gartner concluded the report with a uniform set of evaluation criteria, so you can easily compare vendors.
-You can see the report as a complete neutral analysis of how each vendor aligns with Gartner’s criteria on completeness of vision and ability to execute.
+It is not every day that one gets an impartial view of the MSP landscape from a trusted source.
+Gartner concluded the report with a uniform set of evaluation criteria, so the vendors can be easily compared.
+The report can be seen as a complete neutral analysis of how each vendor aligns with Gartner’s criteria of completeness of vision and ability to execute.

-CMI’s inhouse cloud evangelists read the complete report and pulled out the key takeaways:
+CMI’s inhouse cloud evangelists read the complete report and compiled key takeaways:

-The annual publication of Magic Quadrant by Gartner always garners attention as backed up by exclusive research methodologies.
-So, the organizations planning to make a mark in their domain or even become leaders, the inclusion in Magic Quadrant for them tends to be worthy enough to prove that.
+The annual publication of Magic Quadrant (MQ) by Gartner always attracts attention as it is backed up by exclusive research methodologies.
+So, the inclusion in Magic Quadrant proves to be very important for the organizations planning to make a mark or even become leaders in their domain .

 Take a look at what has changed in Magic Quadrant Public Cloud Infrastructure Professionals and Managed Service Providers 2020 as compared to 2019:

 Gartner mentioned ten leaders in this year’s MQ: Deloitte, Wipro, Accenture, Rackspace, Smartronix, Cognizant, Capgemini, Tata Consultancy Services, Logicworks, and Bespin Global.
-The last five are the new entries as Leaders.
-The Leaders’ quadrant represented half of the providers evaluated by Gartner.
+The last five are new entries as Leaders.
+The Leaders’ quadrant represents half of the providers evaluated by Gartner.

-This year the among the leaders the baton was handed over to Deloitte, which entered the public cloud MSP space via key acquisitions in 2017 and 2018.
-Deloitte has a strong focus on cybersecurity and cyber risk and the customers are equipped with a long list of services facilitated by its cloud management platform OpenCloud.
+This year the leaders’ baton was borne by Deloitte, which entered the public cloud MSP space via key acquisitions in 2017 and 2018.
+Deloitte has strongly focuses on cybersecurity and cyber risk, and the customers get a long list of services facilitated by its cloud management platform OpenCloud.

-India-based cloud service provider Wipro emerges as one of the best providers which not only provides frictionless services but also consulting.
-Wipro’s CMP currently supports AWS, Microsoft, Azure, Google Cloud, and the company is planning to strengthen its capabilities for Oracle soon.
+India-based cloud service provider Wipro emerged as one of the best providers that not only provides smooth services but also consulting.
+Wipro’s Cloud Management Platform (CMP) currently supports AWS, Microsoft Azure, and Google Cloud, and the company is planning to strengthen its capabilities for Oracle.